heldr/grunt-smushit/README.md

 ```

 ## Documentation
-There are 3 ways to use grunt-smushit
+There are 3 ways to use grunt-smushit:

 ### Recursive path